SimonGadgeteer/swedishLeader/README.md

 2. `yourhost:yourport/billing`
 3. your bill is now created within your Cyclopse account

+##API
+There is also an api description file available to use.
+The file is written in the RAML format (api.raml).

 ##Docker
 There is also a Docker image of the swedishLeader available: